Blue Jays to play 1st 2 homestands at spring site in Florida

 It remains unlikely they would gain approval to play May games in Toronto.
 A return home in the second half may be more realistic, after players and large segments of the population in the U.S. and Canada are vaccinated.

-The TD Ballpark in Dunedin has a capacity of about 8,500 and had a major renovation in 2019-20.
+The TD Ballpark in Dunedin seats about 8,500 fans and had a major renovation in 2019-20.
 The Blue Jays will limit capacity to 15%.

 Toronto last played at 49,000-capacity Rogers Centre on Sept.
 29, 2019, an 8-3 win over Tampa Bay.